 - With the hopes of helping my talented husband, Trevor, with the financial burden he shoulders as the sole provider for our family.
-My most recent contracting project for Revive Our Hearts enabled me to replace the impenetrable fortress of our broken garage door (which is pictured here behind me).
+My most recent contracting project for Revive Our Hearts enabled me to replace the impenetrable fortress of our broken garage door (pictured above).

 - Because I’ve found I’m bolder to speak truth with a pen or a mic in hand, and God seems to bless that boldness.